|

 Locations: Watson's House; Lambeth;

-body of physician Frank Ellis exhumed, she finds a
+the body of physician Frank Ellis exhumed, she

-Ellis's mother, and digs up the grave a second time to
+visits Ellis's mother, and digs up the grave a

 |